apache/jena/jena-fuseki2/jena-fuseki-docker/README.md

 ## Test Run

-`docker-compose run` cam be used to test the build from the previous section.
+`docker-compose run` can be used to test the build from the previous section.

 Examples: